 Cultural e-safety risks cut across the other three areas.
-Children need frequent education and guidance to embed and reinforce e-safety messages.
+Young people need frequent education and guidance to embed and reinforce e-safety messages.

-There is a risk that children may get involved in inappropriate or antisocial behaviour while using new technologies.
+There is a risk that young people may get involved in inappropriate or antisocial behaviour while using new technologies.
 Just as in the real world, groups or cliques can form online, and activities that start out as harmless fun, such as voicing an opposing opinion to another member of a chat room, can quickly escalate to something much more serious.
-Children should be taught to avoid being rude, mean or inconsiderate online.
+Young people should be taught to avoid being rude, mean or inconsiderate online.
 They should be taught that they should behave in the same way online as they would offline.

 A growing area of concern is appropriate behaviour in the Web 2.0 environment; that is, with the second generation of internet-based services, such as social networking sites and blogs.
 These services allow people to publish, collaborate and share information in new ways.
 Although several social networking sites place age restrictions on new members (users typically need to be 13 or 14 to register), many offer no ageverification mechanisms, meaning that children can simply lie about their age to create a profile, while several sites impose no age restrictions at all.
-However, some social networking sites are emerging that are aimed specifically at children, and these tend to have a strong e-safety focus.
+However, social networking sites are emerging that are aimed specifically at children and young people, and these tend to have a strong e-safety focus.

-In the Web 2.0 environment, children and young people are no longer just recipients of content downloaded from the net, but are active participants

-16 BBC News: 'Schoolgirl tests online gambling' [http://news.bbc.co.uk/1/hi/uk/3928261.stm]. in the online world, uploading content to a worldwide audience.
+In the Web 2.0 environment, children and young people are no longer just recipients of content downloaded from the net, but are active participants in the online world, uploading content to a worldwide audience.
 In many cases, young social networkers publish detailed accounts of their personal lives and daily routines, contact information, photographs and videos, oblivious to the possible implications of the content they post (which is sometimes sexually provocative) and the permanence of their profiles.
 Unfortunately, these sites can also prompt bullying, slander and the humiliation of others.